Scannon3/dev-insights/notes/schema_design.md

 started with sqlite to quickly get set up and built using ORM(SQLAlchemy) to make it easier to transition to postgres at a later time. writing raw sql instead wopuld have meant alll the queries would have to be redone when switching as different databases have slightly different syntax for sql

-foreign key repositories.user_id maps back to users.id. one user can have many repositories.

 foreign key repository_languages.repository_id maps to repositories_id. many languages to one repository